Saber-Toothed Cat: A Prehistoric Kitty

-Ten million years ago, the whole Earth was much cooler than it is today.
-Different creatures walked the earth like the woolly mammoth, giant sloth, and the dire wolf.
-Among them was the sabertooth cat, often thought of as a sabertooth tiger which is actually a misnomer.
-Actually, this cat is not part of the tiger family nor was it anything like your house cat today.
-It had teeth seven inches long and jagged like a steak knife, and the tiger weighed as much as 800 pounds.
+When the saber-toothed cat also known as the smilodon walked the Earth, it was much cooler than it is today.
+Different creatures lived here at the same time such as the woolly mammoth, giant sloth, and the dire wolf.
+Although often referred to as a saber-toothed tiger or saber-toothed tiger, the name is misleading.
+This cat is not actually part of the tiger family, which is why saber-toothed cat is a more accurate name.
+Although, that does not mean it is anything like the house cat of today.
+It had teeth seven inches long and jagged like a steak knife.
+It weighed as much as 800 pounds.
 That is more than double the weight of a female African lion.

 La Brea Tar Pits

-Since the last saber tooth cat died nearly ten thousand years ago, the only things we know about the saber tooth cat is what paleontologists learned from studying their fossils.
+Since the last saber-toothed cat died nearly ten thousand years ago, the only things we know about the saber-toothed cat is what paleontologists learned from studying their fossils.
 Many of their bones were found in tar pits that are now located downtown Los Angeles, California.
 These tar pits are known as the Rancho La Brea tar pits.
 Their fossil findings are located inside a museum surrounding the area.

 They first discovered bones of mammals in the tar pits in 1913.
 To date, 59 different kind of mammals and 135 birds have been found in the tar pits.
 The most common bones found in the tar pits are those of the dire wolf, which are now extinct.
-The second most common mammal found is the Saber-Tooth Cat with more than two thousand saber-tooth cats being found.
+The second most common mammal found is the smilodon with more than two thousand saber-toothed cats being found.

 The tar would act like flypaper, immobilizing even large woolly mammoths.
 The saber tooth not realizing there was tar beneath the water would attack a mammoth or other mammal.
 As they brought their prey to the ground, the saber tooth cat would get stuck as well, being trapped for thousands of years.